-While persistent absences and lateness continue for some of our children who are considered disadvantaged, the overall attendance as of December 2022 has increased and is now 90.7% as opposed to 89% from the previous year.
+While persistent absences continue for some of our children who are considered disadvantaged, the overall attendance as of December 2023 has increased and is now 95.09% as opposed to 89% from the previous year.
 While there has been a slight improvement, this means attendance continues to be a focus within our current plan.

 Through assessments and observations teachers have indicated that the wellbeing and mental health of all children (particularly those who are disadvantaged) continue to be significantly impacted.
-Many pupils' social interaction skills and understanding of their own and others emotions and how to 'regulate these' continues to be an area of development and provision is securely in place through an internal referral system.
+Many pupils' social interaction skills and understanding of their own and others' emotions and how to 'regulate these' continues to be an area of development and provision is securely in place through an internal referral system.
 A proportion of learners have demonstrated a lack of social and academic resilience particularly towards our areas of challenge or change.
 This is an area which we have supported and continue to target with interventions where required.

-The purchase of a validated phonics scheme (Unlocking Letters and Sounds) has been launched and embedded in our St Michael's day to day curriculum.
+Our chosen validated phonics scheme has been embedded in our St Michael's day to day curriculum.
 The scheme tracks pupil progress closely, provides intervention to ensure all children keep up rather than catch up and supports the development or early reading and fluency while building comprehension skills in the guided reading resources it also supports.
-Current assessment tracking suggests that all children, as well as those considered disadvantaged, are making rapid progress and are beyond in their phonics learning and reading than their peers previously.
-Ensuring all staff were trained in this has ensured full fidelity to the scheme, which has further ensure progress of all pupils.
+Current assessment tracking suggests that all children, as well as those considered disadvantaged, are making good progress in early reading.
+Ensuring all staff are trained in this has ensured full fidelity to the scheme, which has further ensured progress of all pupils.